 Depending on how hot it is exactly, keeping doors and/or windows open all day might be all you need to do to keep the house cooler, especially if it creates a breeze and lets the heat out.

-If you have curtains, blinds, or shutters, it might help to keep them closed when the sun is shining directly through the windows of that room.
-This is a trick that many people in very hot countries do as it can reduce the temperature of your home dramatically.
+If you have curtains, blinds, or shutters, it might help to keep them closed when the sun is shining directly through the windows of that room though.
+This is a trick that many people in very hot countries do as it can help reduce how much the sun heats the room up.

-You could even swop out darker fabrics or blinds for white to help reflect the sun away from the windows.
+If your curtains or blinds are made of a dark colored material, however, they might absorb heat rather than reflect it.
+So it might help to change them for a light colored material to reflect the sun away from the windows.
 When I lived in Andalucia in Spain, it amazed me how many buildings, doors, and shutters were painted white.
 It was all about reflecting the sun, and it worked.

-What you keep open or closed of course has to be balanced with your desire for natural light and fresh air.
-Venetian blinds help get this balance right as you can adjust them to help reflect some sunlight away from the room, but still let plenty of light in.
+What you keep open or closed, and for what length of time, has to be balanced with your need for natural light and fresh air – especially if you live in a home that is very well sealed with little airflow when all the windows are closed.
+Venetian blinds can help with the need for daylight because you can adjust them to help reflect some sunlight away from the room, but still let plenty of light in.

 3. Open windows to create a cross breeze in the night

 If you didn’t have all the windows open during the day, when the temperature drops in the evening open them to let some (hopefully) cooler air flow through your house and bedroom.

 Try to create a cross breeze through your bedroom too.
 If you have two windows on opposite sides of the room, opening both will do that.
 If you only have windows on one wall, opening windows in an adjacent room and keeping the doors open to let the breeze flow through will work too.

 If you have an upstairs, attic, or loft, open any windows or hatches up there to allow rising heat to escape.